EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

    :align: center
    :name: 3c_apparent_corrected_FRET

-   Apparent FRET efficiency (top row), and coorected FRET efficiency histograms with the fitting result
+   Apparent FRET efficiency (top row), and corrected FRET efficiency histograms with the fitting result

 The HMM tab on the DeepLASI works properly for the two-color data.
 In the case of three-color data, we can get the dynamic results from the neural network inserted in the program, so you can see the resulting kinetic information on the automatic analysis section which follows.